 Sara Morrison Neil, Church Administrator & Membership Coordinator

 Contact Sara about First Parish publications, buildings, grounds, weddings and rentals or membership.

 Sara has been a member since 2010, and her son has participated in the RE program since he was 2.
 Sare loved teaching Holy Days and Holidays to the 3/4 grade class, before joining the staff in 2011 as Membership Coordinator.
 Her passion to help others and make a difference in the world has led her to work in the non-profit sector for over twenty years in volunteer management, communications, education programming and event planning.
-She lives with her husband and son (and Dakota and the fish) in Framingham and enjoys a mother’s book club, gardening, bicycling and the Saxonville Lake.
+She lives with her husband and son (and Dakota and the fish) in Framingham and enjoys reading, forest bathing and the Saxonville Lake.

 Sara has a Bachelor’s degree in English Literature from Earlham College in Indiana, and a Masters degree in Public Administration from UMass Amherst.